volkanagun/ILPEngine/docs/Predicate Invention.md

 val meta = "p(X) :- m(X,Y), d(Y)"

 ```
-In the example above the rules set contains the facts having the same arity of the rule.
-Also the rule utilize d(Y) also having an airty of one.
-Sometimes it is impossible to avoid defining these kind of examples.
-There is not any constraint on the number of meta rules, any rule set may solves a part of the problem, and other meta rules may combine previously generated meta rules to finally achieve the goal.
-This approach is defined as templates, and there are two templates in the SiLP.
-These are HeBinary and HeUnion.
-Now lets see what kind of parameters are used to control the search.
+In the example above, the rule set contains facts that share the same arity as the rule itself.
+Additionally, the rule utilizes **d(Y)**, which also has an arity of one.
+Sometimes, it is unavoidable to define examples of this kind.

+There is no constraint on the number of meta-rules.
+Any rule set may solve a part of the problem, and other meta-rules can combine previously generated rule sets to ultimately achieve the goal.
+This approach is referred to as template-based predicate invention, and there are two templates used in **SiLP**: *HeBinary* and *HeUnion*.

+Now, let’s look at the parameters used to control the search.
 ```scala
 def testZendo1(): Unit = {